microcosm/rpi-build-and-boot/README.md

 1. Clone this repository and cd into it.
 1. Download your preferred Raspberry Pi SD card image.
 I'm using [2015-09-24-raspbian-jessie.img](http://downloads.raspberrypi.org/raspbian_latest).
-1. Download OpenFrameworks-0.9 for armv7.
-Leave it compressed.

 ## Get the image ready